-The 2017-18 AAUP Faculty Compensation Survey Data costs $1250 for participating institutions and $2000 for nonparticipating Institutions and includes the products below.
-Payment can be made by credit card, check or purchase order.
-Data will be released once payment is received.
+The 2017-18 AAUP Faculty Compensation Survey data costs $1250 for participating institutions and $2000 for nonparticipating Institutions and includes the products listed below.
+Payment can be made by credit card, check, or purchase order.
+Data will be released once payment has been received.
 Orders for current data (2017-18) can be made here: https://goo.gl/forms/MTsiPZalNivzwXk12 .
-Data for the current year is released April 10, 2018 (and after payment has been received).

 Once we’ve received your order, we will generate an invoice and provide payment instructions.
-We typically will respond in 1-2 business days, but please see here for current availability (there may be weeks, especially during the summer, when turnaround will be longer):
+We typically will respond to your order request in 1-2 business days, but please see here for current availability (there may be weeks, especially during the summer, when turnaround will be longer):

-Traditional Appendix I and II.
-The traditional excel form of the Appendices with more columns than the published version: including average salary by rank, total compensation by rank, salary by rank and gender, total benefits as a percent of average salary and full time faculty counts.
+Appendix I and II: These are the traditional appendices in Excel form with more columns than the published version: including average salary by rank, total compensation by rank, salary by rank and gender, total benefits as a percent of average salary, and full-time faculty counts.

-Research Portal Access.
-The research portal can provide peer comparison reports and more (see here: https://research.aaup.org/sample-results) This option is only available for institutions that have submitted data for the 2017-18 year.
+Research Portal Access: The research portal can provide peer comparison reports and more (see here: https://research.aaup.org/sample-results).
+This option is only available for institutions that have submitted data for the 2017-18 academic year.

-Faculty Distribution Report.
-This Excel spreadsheet is percent of Non-Tenure Track Faculty by Rank for reporting institutions.
+Faculty Distribution Report: This Excel spreadsheet is percent of Non-Tenure Track Faculty by Rank for reporting institutions.
 This is in wide format and not differentiated by AAUP Category.
-See here for full variable listing.
+See here for a full variable listing.

-The Tidy Data Sets in R format.
-This is meant to provide a useful form of the data to those of you with a IT/Programmer staff that can handle some programming.
-This is meant for more sophisticated analysis than is traditional available with the other reports.
+Tidy Data Sets in R format: This is meant to provide a useful form of the data for institutions with an IT/Programmer staff.
+This format can be used for more sophisticated analyses than is traditionally available with the other Excel reports.
 This form of the data can be helpful in addressing some questions that are answerable with our data, but not in its typical format.
-There is a lot of information that we collect from institutions and this format can allow you to explore more subtle or nuanced questions that you want to with the salary and benefits data.
+There is a lot of information that we collect from institutions and this format can allow you to explore more subtle or nuanced questions with the salary and benefits data.

-Tidy Data stands for a data format where one row represents one observation (see here for brief description and here for a longer, technical description).
-For the AAUP FCS data, this means that one row represents an institution and rank (where institution is coded as ipeds ID).
-The data can linked to other institutional data sets (through the IPEDS id) and used to run analysis of interest.
-Benefits and Salary data are provided by institution in both .rdata files as well as .csv (which allow for easy conversion to other platforms).
+Tidy data stands for a data format where one row represents one observation (see here for a brief description and here for a longer, technical description).
+For the AAUP FCS data, this means that one row represents an institution and rank (where institution is coded as IPEDS ID).
+The data can be linked to other institutional data sets (through the IPEDS ID) and used to run analysis of interest.
+Benefits and salary data are provided by institution in both .rdata files as well as .csv (which allow for easy conversion to other platforms).
 Both formats are included in a zip file.

 Prior Years Data